KastnerRG/Read_the_docs/docs/axidma2.rst

 .. code-block :: c++

-	*OUTPUT = cur1; // write the output struct to the address in OUTPUT OUTPUT++;		// increment the address in OUTPUT for the next write operation
+	*OUTPUT = cur1; // write the output struct to the address in OUTPUT OUTPUT++;		// post-increment the address in OUTPUT for the next write operation

 In this lab, since we are reusing an input struct *cur1* to generate an output struct, the last bit is handled for us.
 However, if you must construct your own *axis_t* struct, you must ensure you set *last* to 1 when the struct is the last one to be streamed out, else explicitly set it to 0 (otherwise there may be garbage data in the memory address of *last* that terminates your stream early, leaving you scratching your head about why the output error on Pynq's Jupyter interface is so high).